Drop servicing is a very profitable and fulfilling business model.

 - You hire a pest control company to send a freelance representative to your home to deal with your pest problems.

-- You purchase a digital download from a company that licensed the content from a freelancer.
+- You purchase a digital download from a company that licensed the content of a freelancer.

 What Can You Drop Service?